aventurino13/LectureNotes/ES6_OOP.md

 ES6
+===

 ## Let-Const
-Hoisting --> move varbiable declartions to the top of the nearest function and make them global at this level
+- Hoisting --> move varbiable declartions to the top of the nearest function and make them global at this level
+- the more global state you have the more potential to cause probrlems
+- function Scope --> anything you declare will be scoped to the nearest function not to the nearest block

 ```javascript
 for (var i = 0; i < 10; i++) {